sachaRfd/TS-DiffuGen-Thesis/README.md

 Subdirectories within `src` include `Diffusion` and `EGNN`, housing appropriate backbones for respective models.
 All dataset classes and setup files are in the `data` directory.

+Documentation can be found in the `docs` directory within a file called `TS-DiffuGen-Documentation.pdf`.

 # Training and Testing with Configuration Files

 To facilitate seamless model training and testing, all operations are conducted through configuration files.
 Below is a brief overview of the various parameters that can be used within each diffusion model: